 If you find that you don’t have money left at the end of the month to put into savings, then it’s time to reevaluate how you’re doing things.

-Instead of saving whatever you have left at the end of the, put money into your savings FIRST, and then only spend what’s left.
+Instead of saving whatever you have left at the end of the month, put money into your savings first, and then only spend what’s left.

 The best way I’ve found to do this is by automating my savings.
-On the first of each month when I get paid, I have an automatic transfer set up from checking account to my savings account.
+On the first of each month, when I get paid, I have an automatic transfer set up from my checking account to my savings account.

 I don’t have to think about it, but I’m still managing to put away money every single month.
-It’s not money I miss, because it gets transfers literally the same day I get my paycheck before I even have a chance to notice it’s gone.
+It’s not money I miss because it gets transferred literally the same day I get my paycheck before I even have a chance to notice it’s gone.

 Download Money-Saving Apps

 These days there are plenty of apps that can help you save money or get cash back on purchases you’re already making.
 Here are a few of my favorite money-saving apps (btw, they’re ALL free):